Wolfgang Ewald: Early life and career

+World War II

-On 18 August 1940, known as The Hardest Day, twelve Messerschmitt Bf 109s from 2.
-Staffel of Jagdgeschwader 52 (JG 52—52nd Fighter Wing), led by Ewald, attacked RAF fighters out in the open at RAF Manston.
+On 18 August 1940, known as The Hardest Day, twelve Bf 109s from 2.
+Staffel of JG 52, led by Ewald, attacked RAF fighters out in the open at RAF Manston.
 After two passes, the Germans claimed ten fighters and three Bristol Blenheim bombers destroyed.
 In fact, just two No. 266 Squadron Supermarine Spitfire fighters were destroyed with another six Hawker Hurricane fighters damaged but repairable.
 A single Hurricane was also destroyed.
+On 26 August, Ewald was appointed Gruppenkommandeur (group commander) of I. Gruppe of JG 52.
+He succeeded Hauptmann Siegfried von Eschwege who was transferred.
+On 24 May 1941, Ewald was posted to the staff of Jagdfliegerführer 2.
+Command of I. Gruppe of JG 52 was passed on to Oberleutnant Karl-Heinz Leesmann.

-On 23 July 1942, Ewald was given command as Gruppenkommandeur (group commander) of III.
+In late June 1942, Ewald was transferred to the Gruppenstab (headquarters unit) of III.
 Gruppe of Jagdgeschwader 3 "Udet" (JG 3—3rd Fighter Wing).
+At the time, III.
+Gruppe was based at Shchigry, located approximately 50 km east-northeast of Kursk.
+On 28 June, German forces had launched Case Blue, the strategic summer offensive in southern Russia.
+That day, Ewald claimed two aerial victories with the Gruppenstab, a Lavochkin-Gorbunov-Gudkov LaGG-3 fighter and a Petlyakov Pe-2 bomber.

+On 23 July 1942, Ewald was given command as Gruppenkommandeur of III.
+Gruppe of JG 3.
 He replaced Major Karl-Heinz Greisert who was killed in action the day before.
 Ewald was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 9 December 1942.

 On 14 July 1943 during the Battle of Kursk, Ewald was shot down in his Bf 109 G-6 (Werknummer 20220—factory number) by Soviet flak 20 km northeast of Belgorod.
 He was temporarily replaced by Hauptmann Leo Eggers and Hauptmann Karl-Heinz Langer before command of III.
 Gruppe was officially given to Hauptmann Walther Dahl on 20 July.
 Ewald was taken prisoner of war and was held until 1949.